-- 25-75 further specified reports: To address repeated inaccuracies, lack of correct conclusion or lack of sequential systematic comments on all parts of the heart. (e.g. lack of RWMA description + lack of quantitative valve pathology measurements). - 250 reports: To address significant errors, inaccurate or lack of systematic comments.
-The presence of Patient ID on any report will require a complete resubmission of the logbook.
+- 25-75 further specified reports: To address repeated inaccuracies, lack of correct conclusion or lack of sequential systematic comments on all parts of the heart. (e.g. lack of RWMA description + lack of quantitative valve pathology measurements). - 250 reports: To address significant errors, inaccurate information, or a lack of systematic comments, the logbook will need to be completely resubmitted for the presence of a Patient ID on any report.